DjordjePetrovic014/the-smoke-record-store/README.md

 #### Rules

 - There are 12 core scenarios in the system.
-- An additional 4 scenarios are triggered when the user selects "ALL" in one of the categories (Whole Store, All Genres, or All Formats).
+- An additional 4 scenarios (Smart picks) are triggered when the user selects "ALL" in one of the categories (Whole Store, All Genres, or All Formats).
 - Each scenario returns 5 suggestions.
 - A single suggestion cannot contain two albums with the same title, regardless of format
   (e.g. one vinyl and one CD version of the same album are not allowed in the same pick).